tGemechis7/Portfolio/README.md

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

 - **[Is this project for Microverse program?]**

-  - [Yes, it is.
-This is the first week first project called `portfilio-setup-finish`]
+  - [Yes, it is. please try to reach out them if you have any question]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>